BigPolarBear1/Factorization_new/README.md

 Else whatever... this last year has been nothing but pain, and I don't really care anymore.
 And all politicians rave about is anti-trans bullshit, fucking clown world.
 Maybe this had to happen.

+Oh well... what does it even matter.
+I think if msft hadn't fired my manager, then maybe, there was a chance, this would have had another outcome.. but they fired the best manager in the world, so now I'm firing the world, haha.